Loki-Astari/geeky-nextjs/content/posts/ControlFlow.md

     }
 ```

-Note I: The language does not require you to use a **Break Statement** in each block. **BUT** you should and compilers will warn you when you don't.
+Note I: The language does not require you to use a **Break Statement** in each block. **BUT** you should; compilers will warn you when you don't.

 Note II: You should always use a **Default Statement** .
-If the value does not hit a value specified in a **Case Statement** then the **Default Statement** is used; If the **Default Statement** is not defined in this situation it results in undefined behavior.
-To avoid problems you should always define the **Default Statement**, even if all this does is generate an error.
+If the value does not hit a value specified in a **Case Statement**, then the **Default Statement** is used; If the **Default Statement** is not defined in this situation, it results in undefined behavior.
+To avoid problems, you should always define the **Default Statement**, even if all this does is generate an error.
 This will avoid maintenance issues down the road.